raphaelstolt/git-user-bend/README.md

 The `git-user-bend` CLI is an utility tool for managing the Git user configuration (i.e. name and email) of a given Git repository.
 With it you can create a set of __personas__ and easily __bend__ them when doing company work, open source development, or __pair__ programming sessions.

+With the in Git `2.13` introduced [conditional configuration includes](https://git-scm.com/docs/git-config#_conditional_includes) you can set a `.gitconfig` for a group of repositories which already might suit your needs.

 #### Known relatives
 This CLI is influenced by the [Gas](https://github.com/walle/gas) Ruby gem and might also contain elements of [pair](https://github.com/square/pair).